RecompeteIQ

 Security Systems in New Mexico

-In Q2 2026, New Mexico has 16 active Security Systems Services opportunities distributed across 4 cities, but the market is top-heavy: Unknown commands 75% of all activity.
-Unknown, Alamogordo, ROAD FORKS together hold 94% of statewide deal flow.
+In Q3 2026, New Mexico has 29 active Security Systems Services opportunities distributed across 5 cities, but the market is top-heavy: Unknown commands 48% of all activity.
+Unknown, ROAD FORKS, White Sands Missile Range together hold 90% of statewide deal flow.
 Contractors entering New Mexico's Security Systems Services market should treat Unknown as the primary beachhead before expanding to secondary markets.

-In New Mexico's Security Systems Services sector, Unknown dominates with 12 active opportunities (75% of state volume) in Q2 2026, followed by Alamogordo at 2 and ROAD FORKS at 1.
-The 6.0× gap between first and second place signals that Unknown has structural advantages — likely driven by proximity to major federal facilities or defense installations.
+In New Mexico's Security Systems Services sector, Unknown dominates with 14 active opportunities (48% of state volume) in Q3 2026, followed by ROAD FORKS at 7 and White Sands Missile Range at 5.
+The 2.0× gap between first and second place signals that Unknown has structural advantages — likely driven by proximity to major federal facilities or defense installations.
 Contractors should track how these rankings evolve seasonally, as federal fiscal year-end (September) often reshuffles city-level activity.

 In New Mexico, Security Systems Services procurement concentrates in two primary agencies: Department of the Air Force (43%) and Indian Health Service (32%).
 With 75% of 91 total awards between them and $8.5M in obligated spending, these agencies define the competitive landscape.
 Contractors should align their capability statements and teaming strategies to these agencies' acquisition preferences.
 On the vendor side, the market is incumbent-heavy: the top 3 contractors — JOHNSON CONTROLS SECURITY SOLUTIONS LLC, RAPID FIRE SAFETY & SECURITY, LLC, ADVANTOR SYSTEMS II LLC — hold 73% of recent awards, meaning new entrants face significant barriers unless targeting recompetes or set-asides.